Revenue-based financing: Why you should consider it for your ecommerce business

-RBF is an excellent option for medium-sized and earlier-stage businesses having difficulty receiving traditional funding.
+RBF is an excellent option for medium-sized and earlier-stage businesses having difficulty receiving traditional funding like venture capital or private equity.
 Some of these funding challenges include low credit score, lack of assets, lack of investor network, or not having ties to venture capital firms.

 Romanow first explored RBF after joining the Canadian network series Dragon’s Den in 2015.
 From there, she saw an opportunity to launch Clearco the same year.

 “I was pitched a lot of business ideas where Founders were looking for growth capital in exchange for equity,” she continues.
 “It struck me then that that might not be the best funding option for those businesses, and I began to offer contestants an alternative option.
 Namely, I would take a fixed percentage of their sales until the investment was repaid or remitted, plus a small additional fee.
 That model proved very successful, and Clearco grew from there.”

 Essentially, RBF provides businesses with upfront capital in exchange for a share of future revenue.
 It is not a loan and does not have interest payments.
 Clearco, the global market leader, does not take equity or an ownership stake in any funded businesses.

 Romanow explains, “If the company deploys the capital and grows, Clearco sees a return on its investment.
 So our incentives are aligned to that of the company.”

 The pandemic has helped spawn countless new businesses, with many first-time Founders taking the plunge into the world of entrepreneurship.
 The events of the last two years have also helped SMEs, in particular, realize the enormous potential of e-commerce, having been forced to embrace new revenue channels during lockdowns.